 Her lab also identified the direct, physical relationship between nucleoporins—proteins found at pores around the nucleus—and the mitotic spindle (work published in 2002 and 2010).
 Today, her lab continues to study the nuclear pore, applying new technologies like CRISPR to understand the roles of the pore’s individual components.
 Her team is also working on IRBIT, another key protein in the cell cycle that they identified in 2014.
 Their work showed that IRBIT controls the abundance of deoxyribonucleotides, the building blocks for DNA synthesis.

 For her efforts, Dr. Dasso has received numerous accolades, including NIH Merit, Innovation, and Mentor awards.
-She was elected to the American Association for the Advancement of Science in 2018 and serves on several journal editorial boards, including Developmental Cell.
+She was elected to the American Association for the Advancement of Science in 2018, the American Society for Cell Biology in 2019, and serves on several journal editorial boards, including Developmental Cell.

 “I love science.
 Science is a wonderful career.
 You basically get paid to play all day, how great is that?” she said.
 “NICHD is a great environment, particularly starting out.
 I’ve always enjoyed my colleagues.
 I wouldn’t trade having been here for going anywhere else.”